atefattia/medairian-portfolio/README.md

 **A Personal Portfolio &amp; Resume Web App.**

-Welcome to **MedAIrian**, my interactive portfolio showcasing my journey, skills, and projects as a Senior Machine Learning Engineer.
+Welcome to **Med.AI.rian**, my interactive portfolio showcasing my journey, skills, and projects as a Senior Machine Learning Engineer.
 Combining Mediterranean roots with over a decade of experience in Germany, this platform reflects my expertise and passion for artificial intelligence, machine learning, and innovation.

 ---